 These thin crêpes are stuffed with a sweetened blend of cheeses before being pan-fried until golden brown and crispy.
+This recipe first appeared in our December 2013 issue along with David Sax's article Blissful Blintz.

 - 1 cup flour